zkoss/zk-mvvm-book/data_binding/form_binding.md

     </grid>
 </groupbox>
 ```
-- The input data is directly saved to properties of vm.currentBook.
+- The input data is directly saved to `vm.currentBook`.
 No middle object.

 The same example but using form binding:
 ```xml